JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

         uint32_t   p_align;  /* The alignment in file and memory */
     } Elf32_Phdr;

-Each program header is a description of a segment.
-A segment is a region of the file that contains one or more sections, and describes how this range of bytes in the file ought to be mapped into memory when we load the executable.
-We can generally ask for a 1-1 mapping of the file to memory, which makes our task much more simple.
+Each program header is a description of a segment, a region of the file that contains one or more sections.
+Each program header describes how its segment's range of bytes in the file ought to be mapped into memory when we load the executable.
+Generally there is a 1-1 mapping of the byte offset of the file to the byte offset in memory, but this is not always the case.
 Some segments need not be loaded into memory at all- in fact we only load segments of type PT\_LOAD into memory.
 Of course, we'll also need to pay attention to the other segment types- for instance, PT\_DYNAMIC, which is used to specify a region that will affect the dynamic linking of the program.

 #### Section Headers

     typedef struct {
         uint32_t   sh_name;      /* Index into a string table */